-Assessments may have a direct impact on the school's finances and on individual teachers' pay and employment when directly linked to accountability incentives like in case of the NCLB policy in the United States [Jacob, 2005].
-Schools might also be indirectly affected by assessments, if assessment results are publicly available and parents and students use this information to decide what school to attend [Diamond and Persson, 2016, Nordin et al., 2019].
-As discussed, such incentives might affect schools' and teachers' behavior such as teaching to the test placing students on special needs programs [Jacob, 2005], teaching to the rating [Reback, 2008], teacher test score manipulation [Jacob and Levitt, 2003, Diamond and Persson, 2016, Dee et al., 2019], and lenient grading policies [Nordin et al., 2019].
+Assessments may have a direct impact on the school's finances and on individual teachers' pay and employment when directly linked to accountability incentives like in the case of the No Child Left Behind (NCLB) policy in the United States (Jacob, 2005).
+Schools might also be indirectly affected by assessments, if assessment results are publicly available and parents and students use this information to decide on which school to attend (Diamond & Persson, 2016; Nordin et al., 2019).
+Such incentives might affect schools' and teachers' behaviors such as teaching to the test, placing students on special needs programs (Jacob, 2005), teaching to the rating (Reback, 2008), teacher test score manipulation (Dee et al., 2019; Diamond & Persson, 2016; Jacob & Levitt, 2003), and lenient grading policies (Nordin et al., 2019).

-There is evidence that school's prioritization of grades based on the expectation that they matter for parents is justified.
-In the school choice literature, the evidence that parents value school quality is solid [Black, 1999, Imberman and Lovenheim, 2016, Burgess et al., 2015, Borghans et al., 2015, Harjunen et al., 2018].
-School average test scores are a product of both the quality of schools and the student composition, whereas value added is meant to capture only the school quality.
-A school that prioritizes doing well on assessment either through improved teaching or strategic responses (e.g., teaching to the test or rating) will improve both raw test scores and value added.
-To mention a few examples, one strategy to assess the degree to which parents care about test scores, is to study the revealed preferences in terms of their willingness to pay.
-Looking at house prices in Massachusetts around school district boundaries, Black [1999] concluded that a five percent increase in school test scores caused an increase in the willingness to pay for housing by 2.1 percent.
+There is evidence that schools' prioritization of grades based on the expectation that they matter for parents is justified.
+In the school choice literature, the evidence that parents value school quality is solid (Black, 1999; Borghans et al., 2015; Burgess et al., 2015; Harjunen et al., 2018; Imberman & Lovenheim, 2016).
+School average test scores are a product of both the quality of schools and the student composition, whereas value-added is meant to capture only the school quality.
+A school that prioritizes doing well on assessments either through improved teaching or strategic responses (e.g., teaching to the test or rating) will improve both raw test scores and value-added.
+To mention a few examples, one strategy to assess the degree to which parents care about test scores is to study the revealed preferences in terms of their willingness to pay.
+Looking at house prices in Massachusetts around school district boundaries, Black (1999) concluded that a 5% increase in school test scores caused an increase in the willingness to pay for housing by 2.1%.
 The boundary idea is based on the premise that houses close to the school district boundary should be essentially identical in terms of all other amenities except for the school, which is allocated based on the district.
-However, similar effects have also been found in Finnish settings where the assessment results were not publicly available [Harjunen et al., 2018].
-Imberman and Lovenheim [2016] used data from Los Angeles and confirmed the finding that assessment results affects house prices.
-Value added measures, on the other hand, do not, which suggest that parents care about test scores, but maybe less about the origin of test score improvements.
+However, similar effects have also been found in Finnish settings where the assessment results were not publicly available (Harjunen et al., 2018).
+Imberman and Lovenheim (2016) used data from Los Angeles and confirmed the finding that assessment results affect house prices.
+Value-added measures, on the contrary, do not, which suggests that parents care about test scores, but maybe less about the origin of test score improvements.
 There is some evidence for heterogeneity in how parents value school quality.
-Studying school choice in England, Burgess et al. [2015] showed that while most parents had preferences for academic performance of the schools, some socioeconomic gradient existed in these preferences.
+Studying school choice in England, Burgess et al. (2015) showed that while most parents had preferences for the academic performance of the schools, some socioeconomic gradient existed in these preferences.
 For example, the preference for academic quality was stronger for high socioeconomic parents.
 However, this may also be due to constraints, either actual access constraints or information constraints.
-In sum, there is clear evidence that a school's assessment result affect parents' demand and that they are willing to pay for a school that receives better results.
+In sum, there is clear evidence that a school's assessment result affects parents' demands and that they are willing to pay for a school that receives better results.
 Less clear is if the parents care about whether the good assessment comes directly from school quality, or through better students and, thus, better peers.